leo-bogert/bumblebee-multiscreen-tools/README.md

     [driver-nvidia]
     # Nvidia kernel module to load.
     # If we used "nvidia-384" only then the "nvidia_drm" and "nvidia_modeset" modules won't be loaded
-    # - which normally are part of the NVidia drivers without Bumblebee.
+    # - which normally are part of the Nvidia drivers without Bumblebee.
     # Lack of the modeset module would cause the X-Server of bumblebee to not detect any screens (see
     # /var/log/Xorg.8.log).
     # We enforce loading all 3 modules by telling bumblebee to load the drm module first - it loads the